hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 Start GUI.

-It let's you perform all the previous functions, but in a more friendly manner.
+It lets you perform all the previous functions, but in a more friendly manner.

 #### Example